fxnaranjo/filenet/README.md

 #unzip DB2_AWSE_Restricted_Activation_11.1.zip
 ```

-* Install DB2 using th wizard, take special notes of the user and password used for the db2 instance
+* Install DB2 using the wizard, take special notes of the user and password used for the db2 instance
 ```
 #cd server_awse_o
 #./db2setup